Two things before I dive into today's questions:

-What a great movie!
 I swear I've seen that end speech like fifty times.
 What a complicated misogynist character, and skillful writing that makes such a odious person sympathetic.

 Who is a subject pronoun (see above with Mike's question).
 Whom is an object pronoun.
 Most people can use "whom" in the right way in a grammar lesson or if a sentence has a subject-verb-object construction.
 (If it's a "Who is stealing from whom?" sentence.)
 But the vast majority of situations where whom would (technically) be called for don't look anything like that structure.

 The PROBLEM is, in English "whom" is pretty much always, by its very nature, going to be part of a question.
 And in English we often reorder the sentence construction of certain questions (called WH questions because they start with WH words and can't be answered with yes or no).
 In these questions we put the object first.